About Ron Seybold

-I’ve been editing authors through more than three decades: stories, books, and articles, both fiction and nonfiction.
+I’ve been editing authors for more than three decades: books, stories, and articles, in fiction, memoir, and nonfiction.
 I’ve published a novel, Viral Times.
 Manuscripts from my two forthcoming books, a historical novel and a memoir, have earned their way to Finalist shortlists in the Writer’s League of Texas.

 I volunteer at the Austin Bat Cave literacy program, tutoring in public schools.
 I served a three-year tour of duty in the US Army to pay for my college degree through the GI Bill.
-I’ve also cycled close to 30,000 miles over the last 15 years, starting with fundraising rides for the Hill Country Ride for AIDS.
+I’ve also cycled 30,000 miles over the last 15 years, starting with fundraising rides for the Hill Country Ride for AIDS.
 Dozens of miles a week on a bike are good practice for finishing something long like books.

-Journalist from community newspapers to tech business news
+Journalist in newspapers and tech business

 I’ve worked as a staff reporter and editor for five publications, writing features, reporting news, covering sports and reviewing the arts.
 I’ve managed a team of editors creating six technology publications.
 In 1995 I launched The 3000 Newswire as the leading news resource for the HP business computer community.
 My full editing and writing profile is at LinkedIn.
 Connect with me, so we can partner up.